1985 Horatio Alger Award Winner

 Farber's career was interrupted by World War II.
 He spent three years in France and Germany, earning a Bronze Star, an Oak-Leaf Cluster, and a Purple Heart.
 After the war, he was eager to return to real estate.
 Observing the population shift to the suburbs and the accompanying emergence of the family car, Farber persuaded A&P to anchor a strip shopping center with 12 other stores on Central Avenue in Yonkers.
 From the outset, it was very successful.

 As his strip shopping center business blossomed, Farber turned his attention to bringing dozens of retailers under one roof, pioneering enclosed malls.
 He wooed big-name department stores to become the anchors of his malls.
 Many doubted the popularity of this concept, but Farber won over his critics with honesty and integrity.
 In his 40 years of shopping center development, Farber created 33 shopping centers and enclosed malls, and is credited with introducing such retailers as Saks Fifth Avenue and Neiman-Marcus to the suburbs.

-While Farber spent a career bringing together builders, investors, and retailers, he says his greatest sense of accomplishment has come from pulling together his counterparts into the International Council of Shopping Centers, and served as president of the organization from 1957 to 1960.
+While Farber spent a career bringing together builders, investors, and retailers, he said his greatest sense of accomplishment came from pulling together his counterparts into the International Council of Shopping Centers, and serving as president of the organization from 1957 to 1960.